KenKundert/why-invest-in-bitcoin/README.rst

 that since the company purchased its $425M in bitcoin its value has risen by more that $100M, which is 25% more than they have made in the last 3.5 years of business operations.
 In addition, their stock price has risen 38%.
-All of which lead other companies to follow their lead.
+All of which should cause other companies to follow their lead.